vampserv/getting-started-ios/README.md

 #### Call the Helloworld controller API

-The HelloWorld controller API concatenates the string "Hello " with the input string argument and returns it.
-For example, given the input string argument "Magnet" it returns the string "Hello Magnet".
+The HelloWorld controller API concatenates the string `Hello ` with the input string argument and returns it.
+For example, given the input string argument `Magnet` it returns the string `Hello Magnet`.

 To call the Helloworld controller API, follow these steps: